CDelancy19/Stackathon/README.md

 After cloning to your machine run `npm install` to install needed dependencies.
 The app now uses SQLite for storage by default, so no PostgreSQL configuration is required.
 Running `npm run start:dev` will both start your server and build your client side files using webpack.
 After running, the app will immediately scrape for current tournaments.

+## Netlify Identity and Neon

+Sample Netlify Functions have been added under `netlify/functions` to illustrate how to use Netlify Identity JWTs with a Neon (Postgres) database.
+Provide a `DATABASE_URL` environment variable and the functions can store and retrieve favorited players and match subscriptions for authenticated users.